Now candidate profiles are out, it's time to do your research

 Tradescantia can be easily identified by its three-petalled flowers in summer (December-January).

-Tradescantia is declared an Unwanted Organism in the National Pest Plant Accord.
+Tradescantia is declared an unwanted organism in the National Pest Plant Accord.
 This means it cannot be sold or be in a place where plants are being sold.
 It cannot be propagated, bred, multiplied, communicated, released, caused to be released, or otherwise spread.

 ORC will take a lead role in supporting the goals of community groups and agencies in site-led areas in relation to tradescantia.
 This may be through advice, education, funding, service delivery or requiring other landowners undertake control when needed.